craiganderson3/xtest/readme.md

  - Print TOC does not exist.
  - There is a minor problem with responsive resizing at some screen resolutions which causes content to render under the navigation sidebar.
- - Print Tables render oddly because some of the styling in the FDA is white - this is fixed, but perhaps not ideally.

- If we host our XSL on Github Pages, there is a limitation for Chrome, because Chrome serves XSL as application/xml, rather than text/xml, as described at the bottom of this thread: https://stackoverflow.com/questions/2981524/how-can-i-make-xslt-work-in-chrome
+ There are limitations with client-side rendering on each of the major browsers, which is why we recommend using Oxygen or a similar tool.
+If we host our XSL on Github Pages, there is a limitation for Chrome, because Chrome serves XSL as application/xml,rather than text/xml, as described at the bottom of this thread: https://stackoverflow.com/questions/2981524/how-can-i-make-xslt-work-in-chrome